kamillearn/Building-a-Machine-Learning-Model-with-Python/README.md

 In this project, I created a machine learning model using Python.
 This project has provided a real hands-on experience for an aspiring learner of data science and analytics trying to break into the field.

 Machine Learning is a subset of Artificial Intelligence that provides a machine, the ability to learn automatically from experience without being explicitly programmed.
-I understand that in order to break through the field, I must do a lot of projects.

 The following topics covered in the project.
 1. Loading the dataset